whitneyburton/portfolios/students/1610-back/michael-schutte/michael_mod_two_portfolio.markdown

 Subjective evaluation will be made on your work/process according to the following criteria:

 1. Conceptual Understanding
-    * 4: Developer is able to describe concepts with a high degree of specificity and accuracy without assistance
     * 3: Developer is able to describe concepts with a moderately high degree of specificity and accuracy with some assistance/questioning
-    * 2: Developer demonstrates some gaps in understanding when asked for additional detail
-    * 1: Developer has fundamental misconceptions about Rails, MVCs, the web, or related topics
 2. Analytic/Algorithmic Thinking
     * 4: Developer independently breaks complex processes into logical sequences of small steps and validates progress along the way
 3. Feature Completeness